elasticio/elasticio.github.io/content/_getting-started/integration-flow.md

 In the diagram above you can see that the first component of the flow is always as *trigger*.
 A flow can have a single trigger only.
 All the other components of the flow are *actions*.

-When creating an integration Flow, you will see handy help links to the corresponding documentation:
+The Platform can be configured to show handy help links to the corresponding documentation in the process of creating an integration Flow:

 - When creating and verifying new [Credentials](credential)